 How to Conduct a Strategic Contract Audit

-Here’s a broad overview of the steps to conduct a contract audit:
+Here’s a broad overview of the steps to conduct a contract audit and meet audit objectives:

 Define the scope: Legal teams should begin by prioritizing high-risk contracts—those with financial significance, international exposure, or critical service dependencies.
 Agreements approaching renewal or termination should also be flagged, as they present timely opportunities for renegotiation or risk mitigation.